GRV96/water_sorter/README.md

 algorithm's execution will be very long.

-**3 (optional)**: the path to the output file, where the solutions will be recorded.
+**3 (optional)**: the path to the output file, where the solutions will be written.
 If no path is provided, the console will display the solutions.

 Example: